AusClimateService/bias-correction-data-release/README.md

 The kj66 file naming convention is explained in detail at: https://opus.nci.org.au/x/LoG_Fg

-Everything else (i.e. the Phase 1 data for UQ-DEC and NSW-Government) and a replica of what's on kj66 is available in project ia39 on NCI at the following (example) directory:
+Everything else (i.e. the Phase 1 data for NSW-Government) and a replica of what's on kj66 is available in project ia39 on NCI at the following (example) directory:
 ```
 /g/data/ia39/australian-climate-service/release/CORDEX/output-Adjust/CMIP6/bias-adjusted-output/AUST-05i/BOM/ACCESS-CM2/ssp370/r4i1p1f1/BARPA-R/v1-r1-ACS-QME-AGCDv1-1960-2022/day/prAdjust/v20241216